vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 ### Dynamic Enums

 Dynamic enums are useful in cases where you want to offer users a list of items to choose from, where the entries of that list may change during runtime.
 A typical example are nodes that give access to hardware devices that can be plugged in and removed anytime.

+For writing a dynamic enum, best start from one of the "Dynamic Enum" [C# file templates](#start-from-a-template).

+If you want to better understand the templates code, read on:

 Consider a normal enum in C#:
 ```csharp